Receiving APRS using a Droid Phone and Simple Receiver

 Since there is no need to transmit to the rocket, you only need to be able to receive and decode APRS.
 For the receiving station, I use an HT or scanner and a cable to adapt to my phone.
 This is the same cable detailed below, except only for receive.
 I can decode regular APRS on 144.390MHz, as well as APRS format data on UHF from specific rocket trackers.

 Among the most popular rocket trackers are the units made by Big Red Bee.
 They are self-contained, very small and light, and programmable throughout most of the 70cm band.
 There are a number of other manufacturers who make small APRS trackers, and on larger rockets there are more options.
 This article is focused on the receiving end of the system.
-I will work on an article on what I use in the rocket in the near future.
+I have an article on mounting a Beeline GPS tracker, also.

-I tested this rig at the June 2018 ROCstock rocket launch, with good results.
+I tested this rig at home, at the June 2018 ROCstock rocket launch, and BALLS27 with good results.